gentoo-mirror/SarahMiaOverlay/README.md

 4) If there is an applet/software/theme you want let me know with a link and I will see if I can add it in the overlay for you.

 5) In near future budgie-desktop 10.5.2 and budgie-extras-1.2.0 ebuilds will be removed as they are obsolete due to newer versions.

+6) I will keep appstream updated in sync with the main line gentoo tree.
+This usually happens within a few days at most from any mainline update.

 ### Possible Todo's: